Contents

 The corollary is that maintenance time is the real budget, not the money.
 The right question before adding a service isn’t “can I run this for free” — you almost always can.
 It’s “do I have the hours this will demand, and do I want to spend them here”.
 A home lab isn’t constrained by money or by rack space.
 It’s constrained by how many things you can keep alive before the whole thing becomes a chore that resents you.

 Self-hosting is one of the most rewarding hobbies I have, and I’m not stopping.
-But it is not free, and the people who insist it is are the ones who haven’t priced their own time — usually right up until the 2am disk-full alert teaches them.
-Host the things where control, privacy, or sheer enjoyment justify the hours.
-Pay the subscription for the rest, and feel no guilt.
-The goal was never to spend nothing.
-It was to spend deliberately.
+But it is not free, and the people who insist it is are the ones who haven’t priced their own time — usually right up until the 2am disk-full alert teaches them the lesson at the worst possible hour.
+Host the things where control, privacy, or sheer enjoyment justify the hours, and be ruthless about the rest.
+Pay the subscription for the services that are cheap, boring, and someone else’s problem to keep running, and feel no guilt whatsoever about it.
+A £3 mailbox that just works is not a failure of self-reliance; it’s a sensible allocation of a finite evening.

 Advertisement